Jake Flores

-Jake Flores is an American stand-up comedian and podcaster from Texas now living in New York City.
+Jake Flores is an American stand-up comedian and podcaster from Texas now living in Los Angeles.
 He has released two albums on Stand Up!
 Records: 2014's Humours, and 2021's Bad Omen.

+Early life

 Flores was born in San Antonio, Texas, and grew up in Houston.
-His father, a chemist, is Mexican-American; his mother, who is white, is originally from the Midwest.
+His father is Hispanic; his mother, who is white, is originally from the Midwest.

 Career

 Stand-up comedy

-Flores began performing comedy in Austin, Texas, when he was 19, after dropping out of the University of Texas at Austin.
+Flores began performing comedy in Austin, Texas, when he was 19.
 In 2007, he performed in the finals of NBC's Stand Up For Diversity contest.
 He moved to Brooklyn, New York, at age 27.